amkessler/nicar20_scraping_r/README.md

 # Web Scraping with R

+(This repo is forked from Jasmine Ye Han's presented at NICAR 2020 in New Orleans.)

 Python is the go-to among data journalists for web-scraping, and for good reaons.
 But it's not the only tool.
 Web scraping can be easy in R. Plus you get to enjoy other advantages of R such as data visualization.

 This is a session for NICAR 2020 and teachs how to use R library Rvest to scrape data from the web.
 [Rvest](https://github.com/tidyverse/rvest) is a library inspired by Beautiful Soup written by Hadley Wickham.
 It's easy to learn and use.